 Habitats and plant species can also be affected.
 Off-lead activity can lead to physical damage of habitat through the trampling of vegetation, which can adversely damage more fragile species of plants.

-And of course we can’t ignore the mess that dogs leave behind if owners aren’t being vigilant or responsible, which is unpleasant and a potential health issue for other users if it is not picked up.
+And of course, we can’t ignore the mess that dogs leave behind if owners aren’t being vigilant or responsible, which is unpleasant and a potential health issue for other users if it is not picked up.
 It can also lead to localised alteration of soil conditions, which can result in adverse effects for vegetation – soils enriched with dog faeces encourage the growth of coarser plants such as nettles and thistles, which compete with and outgrow many wildflowers.
-Dog mess can also cause serious disease in domestic livestock, which are often used to manage nature reserves though conservation grazing techniques.
+Dog mess can also cause serious disease in domestic livestock, which are often used to manage nature reserves through conservation grazing techniques.

 When designing visitor access in the first instance, a clear overview of the numbers of dog owners who use the area is usually needed, in addition to understanding the ways in which they use it, and the relative significance of the benefits and problems that result from this use.
 This initial assessment can then be used as a baseline from which management planning and discussions with others can evolve.
-Attempts to influence the behaviour of dog owners have been shown to be most effective if they work, collaboratively with the needs of these users.
+Attempts to influence the behaviour of dog owners have been shown to be most effective if they work collaboratively with the needs of these users.

 A second key focus is to promote responsible behaviour through effective communication.

 Messages have been shown to be most effective if they clearly state the reason for the request, are realistic and proportionate, and are confined to locations where they are genuinely required.